maybeSomeDev/Roblox-Boids-Implementation/docs/post.md

     - Moving from `LinearVelocity` to `CFrame` based movement
     - Better steering/ smoother turning
     - More optimizations
+		- Spreading the math across multiple frames (instead executing everything/Boid at 60 FPS).

+			Sacrificing a bit of accuracy to get a big performance gain.

 !!! bug "Known Issues"